 Surgical details for Arm Lift surgery

-Arm lift surgery is usually performed using general anesthesia, administered by a board certified MD anesthesiologist.
+Our Beverly Hills arm lift surgery is usually performed using general anesthesia, administered by a board certified MD anesthesiologist.

 During brachioplasty, Dr. Cohen surgically removes excess skin and fat, tailoring the remaining skin to fit the underlying arm musculature.
 This involves an incision along the inside of the arm which may run from the armpit to the elbow.
 In very mild cases, a mini-brachioplasty may be an option where the only incision is a well hidden scar in the armpit.